 Are you looking to change up your DIY game this summer?
 Add DIY flower candles to your repertoire (and one more reason to spam your friend’s Instagram feed.)
 Your summer Bouqs can now pull double duty when you upcycle your flowers into homemade candles for your family and friends.
 Head online and order a special delivery of your favorite blooms.
-From roses to daisies, we’ve got all of your flower candle crafting needs covered.
+From roses to rustic florals, we’ve got all of your flower candle crafting needs covered.
 And DIY flower candles are just one of the fun things you can do with dried flowers!

-You are going to need some candle making basics.
+You are going to need some candle-making basics.
 Plan to order and prepare your ‘kit’ a month ahead of time.
 This will allow sufficient shipping and delivery times for the materials.

 For this project, we chose the rustic charm of mason jars.
 Mason jars are chic and totally resilient (just like you!)
-You can order a twelve pack over on Amazon.
+You can order a twelve-pack over on Amazon.
 While you’re there, make sure you grab some organic soy container wax, a candle pitcher, and a package of cotton wicks.
 FYI: Make sure when choosing the thread count of your candle wick, you opt for 18 threads or higher.
 This project makes a big candle, so you do not want your burn time to end before all of the wax melts!
 To elevate the scent of your petals, you can pair up your favorite essential oil with the flowers.